ifrycolorado/ClassTimeTrackingAnalysis/README.md

 # How I Track my Time

 Since Spring of 2023, I have tracked my out-of-class time (i.e. everything except lectures) spent for each course I've taken.
 All of this was done through [Toggl](https://track.toggl.com/timer), which I thought was intuitive (and, most importantly, free).
-Each course was designated as its own project, and each assignment was tracked individually.

 In Fall of 2023, I added tags that specified the type of work being done for a specific assignment.

 * **Writing**: Any type of writing done that was not note-taking.
-This includes essays, discussions, reports, and short answers.
+This includes essays, discussions, presentations, and reports.
   * Any technical reports or analyses on code that I created are considered a type of writing.
-  * Note-taking is not a type of writing
+  * Note-taking is not a type of writing.
 * **Coding**: Any type of coding that is not a simple configuration task (like setting up an IDE).
 * **Practice**: Any non-coding and non-note-taking work that increased my understanding of the material.
 This could also be considered Studying.
   * All homework worksheets are considered a type of practice.